 Since jet skis are lightweight and fast, it is not surprising that there are many uses of the PWC on open seas.

 First of all, lifeguards and U.S. Coast Guards prefer to use these jet skis in times of emergency to get from one place to another.
-Their jet skis have an additional rescue platform to help carry the person back on safe lands too.
+Their jet skis also have an additional rescue platform to help carry the person back to safe lands.

 Secondly, racing competitions have gained quite a lot of popularity in the last decade.
-For example, the P1 AquaX was launched back in 2011 for specifically PWC racing.
+For example, the P1 AquaX was launched in 2011 specifically for PWC racing.

-These fast jet skis are also perfect for people who love fast water sports like tubing or just love rushing through the water at fast speeds.
-If you love a good thrill, a jet ski is just what you are looking for.
+These fast jet skis are also perfect for people who love water sports like tubing or rushing through the water at fast speeds.
+If you love a thrill, a jet ski is just what you are looking for.

 What Makes a Jet Ski Fast?

-Compared to other water vehicles like ships and classic boats, jet skis or personal watercraft have a unique design.
-Neither do they have a boat railing, nor are they capacious or larger enough to feature many innovations.
+Jet skis or personal watercraft have a unique design compared to other water vehicles like ships and classic boats.
+They neither have a boat railing nor are they capacious or more significant enough to feature many innovations.

-Instead, these boats are relatively compact and accommodate only a couple of people on its seat.
-As a result, these boats are only meant for one thing, speed.
-They are designed with speed, fast acceleration, and high maneuverability in mind.
+Instead, these boats are relatively compact and accommodate only a couple of people in their seats.
+As a result, these boats are only meant for one thing: speed.
+They are designed with speed, fast acceleration, and high maneuverability.

-Let us take a look at some of the most significant features that distinguish a jet ski from other boats.
+Let us look at some of the most significant features distinguishing a jet ski from other boats.

 Engine

-Personal Water Crafts use an inboard engine in the place of an outboard engine to power their motor.
-The engine drives a pump-jet, which sucks water in and jets it off from the other end at a high velocity.
+Personal Water Crafts uses an inboard engine instead of an outboard engine to power its motor.
+The engine drives a pump jet, which sucks water in and jets it off from the other end at a high velocity.
 This results in a powerful thrust and driving force that pushes the jet ski forward on the water.

 Typically, standard jet skis have a 1500cc four-stroke engine that offers about 150HP.
 Hence, some people even prefer to use a motorbike engine with similar horsepower to drive their boats.